paulalexandrow/a32nx-webremote/README.md

 - The position and size of all open widgets
 - The state of the menu (expanded or collapsed)

 So if you want to save a certain layout, just save the current URL as bookmark in your browser.
 This way WebRemote can remain a completely static solution while you can still save as many different bookmarks (i.e. configurations) for different scenarios, browser tabs, devices and so on as you like.
-These URLs can also be copied to other devices where the still work the same.
+These URLs can also be copied to other devices where they still work the same.

 ## Support, Bug Reports and Feature Requests